nivx18818/.dotfiles/nvim/README.md

   - `riscv64`: for machines using the RISC-V architecture (very rare, mostly for research).

 - Extract the downloaded archive, rename the binary to `wakatime-cli`, and place it in `~/.wakatime`.

+- After installation, verify `wakatime-cli` is working from inside Neovim by running the command `:WakaTimeToday` (this should show today's coding activity if the CLI and plugin are configured correctly).